jocafamaka/nagmapReborn/README.md

 ## Installation
 Download the latest version from the [release page](https://github.com/jocafamaka/nagmapReborn/releases).

-In the file [INSTALL.md](https://github.com/jocafamaka/nagmapReborn/blob/master/INSTALL.md) you will find complete instructions for installing and configuring the project.
+Follow the instructions contained in the [INSTALL.md](https://github.com/jocafamaka/nagmapReborn/blob/master/INSTALL.md) file, there you will find find complete instructions for installing and configuring the project.

-### Migrating from v1.6.x to 2.0.0
+### Migrating from v1.6.x to v2.0.0
 [See here](https://github.com/jocafamaka/nagmapReborn/wiki/Migrating-from-v1.6.x-to-v2.x.x) a detailed guide of all the changes made and what actions are necessary for version migration!

 ## Compatibility